 The QMET utilizes a standardized monitoring tool for each monitoring, and monitors providers against standards derived from Title 55, Chapter 52 of the Pennsylvania Code, provider requirements established in the approved waivers and any OLTL policies.
 OLTL will revise the QMET on-site monitoring tool to capture the new standards that will be published in July 2016.
 These revisions will include elements of a detailed look at every site, and review of the administered Participant Review Tool.
 The QMET will begin monitoring to the new standards in the beginning of 2017, which will allow providers sufficient time to complete the activities necessary to come into compliance with the new standards, policies and service definitions.
 Compliance with final rule requirements will be assessed and validated through a regular QMET monitoring site visit.
 The QMET will be conducting an onsite assessment at all sites which have been identified to be in a category that requires follow-up for compliance review.
-These assessments will include a walk-through of the site where HCBS services occur, as well as participant file reviews and a review of the site's policies and procedures.
-QMET will be responsible for monitoring providers in the regions of the State that have not yet implemented CHC.
+These assessments will include a walk-through of the site where HCBS services occur, as well as participant file reviews and a review of the sites policies and procedures.
+QMET will responsible for monitoring providers in the regions of the State that have not yet implemented CHC.
 Compliance will be assessed and validated through a regular QMET monitoring site visit.

-In Pennsylvania's move to managed long term services and supports, services must be provided in accordance with 42 CFR §441.301(c) (4) and (5), which outlines allowable setting for home and community-based waiver services.
-Settings cannot be located on the grounds of a NF, Intermediate Care Facility, Institute for Mental Disease or Hospital, unless it meets the standards for the heightened scrutiny process established through the HCBS Final Rule and is included in the PCSP.
+With each phase-in period of CHC, the MCOs will be responsible for ensuring providers in their networks are compliant with OLTL policies related to the HCBS Final Rule.
+The CHC-MCO must provide services in the least restrictive, most integrated setting.
+As agreed to in the CHC Agreement, the CHC-MCO must provide services in the least restrictive, most integrated setting and LTSS must be provided in accordance with 42 CFR §441.301(c) (4) and (5), which outlines allowable setting for home and community-based waiver services.
+This includes that CHC-MCO shall only provide LTSS in settings that comply with federal regulations; and that settings cannot be located on the grounds of a NF.
+Intermediate Care Facility, Institute for Mental Disease or Hospital, unless they meet the standards for the heightened scrutiny process established through the HCBS Final Rule and is included in the PCSP.
 The CHC-MCO must submit documentation on a quarterly basis containing a list of settings that are non-compliant.